Got a sweet tooth? You’re in good hands. Fat bombs are an essential part of low-carb keto diets and these 3-ingredient fat bombs are no exception.

 Rich in healthy fats and full of flavor, they’re not only delicious and satisfying, but they’re also one of the simplest dessert recipes and make the perfect keto snack.

 Everyone has their favorite fat bomb recipe.
-You may love your peanut butter fat bombs, almond butter fat bombs, or cocoa powder chocolate fat bombs — but nothing compares to the creamy delight that are these cream cheese coconut fat bombs.
+You may love your almond butter fat bombs, or cocoa powder chocolate fat bombs — but nothing compares to the creamy delight that is these cream cheese coconut fat bombs.

-We all have our weak moments, but don’t let that hankering for ice cream or peanut butter cups get in the way of your keto diet.
+You might have your weak moments, but don’t let that hankering for ice cream or peanut butter cups get in the way of your keto diet.

-To be safe, you better make an extra serving of these keto fat bombs, — they tend to go fast.
+To be safe, you better make an extra serving of these 3-ingredient fat bombs as they tend to go fast.